 - Pre-clearing surveys

 - WRP monitoring during clearing works

-- Timing of clearing (when WRP are at / near their expected seasonal low)
+- Timing of clearing (when WRP are at/near their expected seasonal low)

 - Sensitive clearing practises

 - Staged clearing operations to encourage WRP to move into adjacent habitat beyond the clearing area.

 The approach of allowing WRP to self-relocate to adjacent habitat has been selected over the more traditional approach of animal translocation as it is considered to provide the best outcome in terms of animal welfare.
-The success rates of documented WRP translocation projects is poor, and as yet no successful methodology has been developed or implemented (Clarke, 2011; De Tores, 2004).
-Through precluding WRP use of refuge sites where possible prior to clearing, and the implementation of preclearance surveys and sensitive clearing protocols, Main Roads intends to avoid any handling of fauna during Proposal construction.
-Allowing WRP to self-relocate to adjacent habitat of their own accord avoids the need for translocation and handling of animals, substantially reducing the likelihood of WRP being put under undue stress.
+The success rates of documented WRP translocation projects is poor, and as yet no successful methodology has been developed or implemented (Clarke, 2011) (De Tores, 2004).
+Allowing WRP to self relocate to adjacent habitat of their own accord avoids the need for translocation and handling animals, substantially reducing the likelihood of WRP being put under undue stress.
+Their mobile nature also makes their familiarity with adjacent habitat, which is likely to be part of their existing home range likely.

-The mobile nature of WRPs also makes it likely adjacent habitat is familiar to individuals and part of their existing home range.
-Given the narrow linear nature of the majority of clearing, the extent of surrounding habitat that will remain, and the size of individual home ranges, it is anticipated that WRPs will readily initially relocate into other parts of their home range.
+Given the linear nature of the majority of clearing and the size of individual home ranges, it is anticipated that WRPs will initially relocate into other parts of their home range.